To raise or not to raise?

 Ideally, startups should approach an angel investor when you its pre-revenue.
 However, they should not move on to a VC round unless they are pre-revenue.
-Once they ae sure they will be crossing a $1 Mn run rate, then is the right time to approach VCs.
+Once they are sure they will be crossing a $1 Mn run rate, then it is the right time to approach VCs.
 Practically, they should stay with the VCs till the time they reach a point where they are scaling at a predictable level.

 Hence it’s important for startups to put up the right targets for these stages.
 When it comes to a PE round, they should rope in a reputable banker to find the right PE investors.

-Set up a board in early stages
+Set up a board in the early stages

 Stressing on the importance of having a board early on, Pankaj cited the example of his own firm which had a running board in the very first quarter.
-No investor would like to invest in a company which doesn’t have a proper board or an auditor.
+No investor would like to invest in a company that doesn’t have a proper board or an auditor.
 Indian entrepreneurs need to take instituting a board seriously and get away from the notion that it only adds to overhead costs.
 Startups should endeavor to institute board meetings as a regular feature and should not skip them.

 The important thing to remember while setting up a board is not to do trophy hiring.

 Your first board members should be your investors.
 Anyone who asks for money to come on your board should not be on your list.
-When you can afford however, give them a reasonable board sitting fee.
+When you can afford, however, give them a reasonable board sitting fee.
 But remember that the board members who can add value to your startup won’t come to you for the fees-but because they feel for you.

 Setting up a board early on is also signal to your customers that you are a stable company, their data is safe with you, and you won’t die out soon.

 Complement your cofounders